GStreamer/gstreamer/markdown/plugin-development/introduction/basics.md

 The plugin mechanism is used everywhere in GStreamer, even if only the standard packages are being used.
 A few very basic functions reside in the core library, and all others are implemented in plugins.
-A plugin registry is used to store the details of the plugins in an binary registry file.
+A plugin registry is used to store the details of the plugins in a binary registry file.
 This way, a program using GStreamer does not have to load all plugins to determine which are needed.
 Plugins are only loaded when their provided elements are requested.